Groundwater pollution: Hinkley, U.S.

 Intensive pumping in San Joaquin county, California, has resulted in arsenic pollution.
 San Joaquin county has faced serious intensive pumping which has caused the ground below San Joaquin to sink and in turn damaged infrastructure.
 This intensive pumping into groundwater has allowed arsenic to move into groundwater aquifers which supply drinking water to at least a million residents and used in irrigation for crops in some of the richest farmland in the US.
 Aquifers are made up of sand and gravel that are separated by thin layers of clay which acts as a sponge that holds onto water and arsenic.
 When water is pumped intensively, the aquifer compresses and ground sinks which leads to the clay releasing arsenic.
 Study shows that aquifers contaminated as a result from over pumping, they can recover if withdrawals stop.

+Norco, California

+The town of Norco, California was affected by Trichloroethylene and Hydrazine groundwater contamination as a result of improper and negligent hazardous material handling and disposal practices from the Wyle Laboratories facility, which was located next to the Norco High School.
+Trichlorethylene levels were detected as high as 128 times higher than the states safe limit for drinking water and Hydrazine was found in 2 nearby wells.

+The site is no longer in operation, and is an active hazmat cleanup site.

 Walkerton, Canada

 In the year 2000, groundwater pollution occurred in the small town of Walkerton, Canada leading to seven deaths in what is known as the Walkerton E. Coli outbreak.
 The water supply which was drawn from groundwater became contaminated with the highly dangerous O157:H7 strain of E. coli bacteria.
 This contamination was due to farm runoff into an adjacent water well that was vulnerable to groundwater pollution.